 5. Electric Car Brakes Last Longer

-Electric cars have regenerative braking systems that use motor resistance to slow the car and send energy back into the battery.
-Essentially, when you lift your foot off the accelerator pedal and/or hit the brake pedal, the vehicle’s electric motor can act as a generator and produce electricity that’s sent back into the car’s battery pack.
+Electric cars have regenerative braking systems that use motor resistance to slow the vehicle and send energy back into the battery.
+When you lift your foot off the accelerator pedal and hit the brake pedal, the vehicle’s electric motor can act as a generator and produce electricity back into the car’s battery pack.

 Regenerative braking allows some EVs to feature one-pedal driving.
-Pressing on the accelerator pedal propels the car, while lifting off the pedal engages the regen braking.
-EVs still have traditional friction brakes, but those tend to last much longer than they do on gas-powered cars, especially if the driver relies heavily on the regen system and practices good driving habits, such as not tailgating or slamming on the brakes.
-In addition, when you press the brake pedal to engage the friction brakes, the regen system kicks in as well, so the friction brakes don’t have to do all the work on their own.
+Pressing on the accelerator pedal propels the car while lifting off the pedal engages the regen braking.
+EVs still have traditional friction brakes, but those tend to last much longer than on gas-powered vehicles, mainly if the driver relies heavily on the regen system and practices good driving habits, such as not tailgating or slamming on the brakes.
+In addition, when you press the brake pedal to engage the friction brakes, the regen system kicks in, so the friction brakes don’t have to do all the work independently.

 It’s not uncommon for an EV to travel well over 100,000 miles before needing to replace the brakes.
-There are actually several accounts of electric car owners with over 200,000 miles on their odometer who have never had their brakes serviced.
+Several accounts of electric car owners with over 200,000 miles on their odometer have never had their brakes serviced.

 6. Tire Maintenance Should Be the Same

-Regular tire rotation is important for all cars.
-It’s also imperative to check the air in your tires on a regular basis and have them inspected periodically to assure that they’re properly balanced and aligned.
+Regular tire rotation is essential for all cars.
+It’s also imperative to check the air in your tires regularly and inspect them periodically to ensure they’re correctly balanced and aligned.

-Some people argue that electric cars’ considerable weight and instant torque can cause tires to need replacing more often than in conventional cars.
-However, this may only be the case if the car is driven hard and the driver is routinely taking advantage of that torque.
-The same could be said about a heavy car with a potent engine and lively acceleration, such as the Dodge Challenger or Ford Mustang.
+Some argue that electric cars’ considerable weight and instant torque can cause tires to be replaced more often than in conventional vehicles.
+However, this may only be the case if the car is driven hard and the driver routinely takes advantage of that torque.
+The same could be said about a heavy vehicle with a potent engine and lively acceleration, such as the Dodge Challenger or Ford Mustang.

-If you’re concerned about your EV’s tires, be sure to get replacement tires specifically designed for electric cars.
+If you’re concerned about your EV’s tires, get replacement tires specifically designed for electric cars.
 They tend to be quieter and more durable than traditional tires.

 7. Electric Cars Require Fewer Fluids

 Electric cars require few fluids.
-Like gas-powered cars, EVs have a thermal management system that requires coolant.
-You’ll also have to keep tabs on your car’s windshield wiper fluid and brake fluid.
+Like gas-powered cars, EVs have a thermal management system that involves coolant.
+You’ll also have to keep tabs on your car’s windshield wiper and brake fluid.
 All these fluids can be topped off easily.
-Check your owner’s manual to find out when a coolant system flush is required.
+Check your owner’s manual to determine when a coolant system flush is required.
 At some point, you may also need to get your air conditioning refrigerant recharged.

 8. Electric Car Warranties Are Better

-EV warranties are arguably better than most gas-powered car warranties because they cover the most vital and expensive component for a very long time.
-Specifically, federal regulations mandate that EVs come with a battery warranty that lasts at least 8 years or 100,000 miles.
+EV warranties are arguably better than most gas-powered car warranties because they cover the most vital and expensive component for a long time.
+Specifically, federal regulations mandate that EVs have a battery warranty lasting at least 8 years or 100,000 miles.

 The Hyundai Kona Electric has a lifetime battery warranty.
 The Tesla Model S and Model X have an 8-year/unlimited-mileage battery warranty.
-In fact, Tesla covers its entire powertrain for 8 years or 100,000-miles (unlimited miles in some models).
+Tesla covers its entire powertrain for 8 years or 100,000 miles (unlimited miles in some models).

 - See the Best Electric Cars